Today, we’re going to help you find the best 4K monitor for your needs.

 If your game does have these options, it means you can use an in-game scaling solution instead of relying on your monitor, which will generally provide better results.
 It will also keep your HUD and other static elements at your native resolution, which keeps them looking clean.

-Want a TN panel instead?
-Get the BenQ EL2870U for a little more.
+Want a gaming-focused TN panel instead?
+Get the BenQ EL2870U for a little less dollar.

-The LG 27UK650-W is essentially a souped-up version of our budget gaming pick, but offers a few benefits of its own to be worth the increase in price.
+The LG 27UK650-W is essentially a souped-up version of our previous budget gaming pick, the LG 27UD58-B, but offers a few benefits of its own to be worth the increase in price.

 The color gamut and accuracy are slightly improved, while decent-ish HDR support is added.
 Unfortunately, the HDR support is still somewhat lacking, according to RTINGS.

-Aside from that, most of the same features- low input latency, FreeSync, etc- are here.
+Aside from that, the core features need for good gaming- low input latency, FreeSync, etc- are here.

 The main differences here are seen in improvements to overall build quality, as well as tilt and pivot functionality.

-This monitor’s excellent panel and low price make it the ideal choice for professionals who can’t afford to spend $1000 on a monitor.
-Those who can…look over at our high-end professional pick down below.
+This monitor’s excellent IPS panel and low price, and low input lag make it the ideal choice for gamers who can’t afford to spend $1000 on a monitor.
+Those who can…look over at our high-end picks down below.

 Do you have some more money to invest for a great Monitor for visually demanding tasks? – The benQ PD2700U is the right Monitor for you!